daattali/shinyalert/README.md

 `shinyalert()` in a Shiny app, you must first call `useShinyalert()` anywhere in the app’s UI.

-Here is some minimal Shiny app code that creates a modal:
+Here is a minimal Shiny app code that creates a modal:

     library(shiny)
     library(shinyalert)